 For most consumers, it would likely be easier to use a flat-rate credit card that offers higher cashback rewards on purchases, or a card that specifically focuses cashback rewards on select categories, such as online shopping or dining.
 Some cards may have $25 minimum redemption amounts, and some may allow cash back to be redeemed at any time with no minimum required.

 Alternative cashback credit cards

 For consumers who may prefer a cashback card that earns a flat rate on every purchase, the Citi® Double Cash Card – 18 month BT offer sets the standard.
-Cardholders earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+Cardholders earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.

 And for those who find joy in eating out and earning cash back while doing so, the Capital One® SavorOne® Cash Rewards Credit Card is a great choice for dining.
 It earns 3% cash back on dining; 3% cash back on entertainment; 2% cash back at grocery stores; 1% cash back on all other purchases.